 Three-dimensional image reconstruction of insect flight muscle.
-II.
-The rigor actin layer.
+I. The rigor myac layer.

 - Views Icon Views

 - Share Icon Share

 K A Taylor, M C Reedy, L Córdova, M K Reedy; Three-dimensional image reconstruction of insect flight muscle.
 I. The rigor myac layer..
 J Cell Biol 1 September 1989; 109 (3): 1085–1102. doi: https://doi.org/10.1083/jcb.109.3.1085